Aircoookie/WLED-Docs/docs/features/segments.md

 ![](https://github.com/twlare/WLEDDocs/raw/master/LED2to1.png)

 The offset values is prioritized over grouping and/or spacing.
-For For example, if the offset is 2, grouping 4 and spacing 1, the first group of 4 LEDs will start at the physical position number 2.
+For example, if the offset is 2, grouping 4 and spacing 1, the first group of 4 LEDs will start at the physical position number 2.